High School Counseling

 - Review your AP Potential Report from College Board.

-- Be a self-advocate and do not let yourself fall behind in your classes.
+- Be a self-advocate and do not let yourself fall behind in classes.

 - Meet with teachers as necessary to review course work, tests, and other academic work.